Salaam Bombay!: Production

-After its release, director Nair established an organization called the Salaam Baalak Trust in 1989 to rehabilitate the children who appeared in the film.
-Dinaz Stafford, a child psychologist, worked with the children after the film.
+After its release, director Nair with Dinaz Stafford established an organization called the Salaam Baalak Trust in 1989 to rehabilitate the children who appeared in the film.
 The Salaam Baalak Trust now lends support to street children in Bombay, Delhi and Bhubaneshwar.
-Shafiq Sayed, who played Krishna in the film, is currently living as an auto rickshaw driver in Bangalore.
+As of 2009, Shafiq Sayed, who played Krishna in the film, was an auto rickshaw driver in Bangalore.

 Initially, Cadrage, Channel Four Films, Doordarshan, La Sept Cinéma, Mirabai Films and the National Film Development Corporation of India paid for the production of the film.
 Several producers co-produced the film with Nair, with Gabriel Auer from France as the executive producer, Michael Nozik from the UK and Anil Tejani from India and Cherry Rogers as the co-executive producers.
 Also in co-production were Jane Balfour and co-producer Mitch Epstein.

 Post-production

 Music and soundtrack

 Salaam Bombay!: Music from the Original Motion Picture Soundtrack, of the film was composed, performed, and directed by L. Subramaniam, was released on cassette and CD versions in 1986 from DRG Music Publishing.
 The song "Mera Naam Chin Chin Choo" was written by Qamar Jalalabadi, composed by O. P. Nayyar and sung by Geeta Dutt for the 1958 film Howrah Bridge is included in the film soundtrack.
 Also in a scene at the movie theatre, Sridevi's dance to the song "Hawa Hawaii" sung by Kavita Krishnamurti from the 1987 film Mr. India is performed.